Pseudogap-induced change in the nature of the Lifshitz transition in the two-dimensional Hubbard model: Numerical Results

 In panel (a) ($\mu=1.50$, $p=0.15$), we show results in the more conventional FL phase, in which we observe a large, electron-like FS.
 No zero of the Green's function is present in this case.
 At the emergence of the pseudogap phase $p=0.10-0.11$ [panels (b) and (c)], pockets of lines of zeroes accompanied by lines of poles of the Green's function appear around the $(0,0)$ and $(\pi,\pi)$ corner points, together with the large FS that one can observe close to diagonal of the quadrant (blue line).
 While mathematically this is the way the CDMFT implemented with the cumulant periodization describes the appearance of the lines of zeros, one must stress that these are not quantities physically observable within a spectroscopic probe.
 The effect of the lines of poles is to produce a quasiparticle (in principle visible), but the concomitant presence of the lines of zeroes reduces the weight of these poles to an infinitesimal unobservable value.
 However, the presence of the line of zeroes centered around $(0,0)$ does affect the spectral weight of the {\it physical} FS line close to the quadrant diagonal, producing a strong modulation in momentum space.
 The resulting spectral density is a strongly modulated FS, as we display in the corresponding quadrants of Fig.~\ref{AKw1}.

 By decreasing doping $p=0.092 - 0.080$ [panels (d) and (e)], the lines of zeroes plus lines of poles centered at the quadrant corners increase and merge, producing other FS pockets, which are once again not physically meaningful, because they have very small spectral weight.
 The net effect is that the large FS realized at higher doping is replaced by a new FS, having stronger spectral weight close to so called nodal point ${\bf k}= (\pi/2,\pi/2)$ (see Fig.~\ref{AKw1}), as expected from ARPES.
 At small doping [$p=0.059$, panel (f)], the FS line closes to form a pocket centered around the nodal point, but with the upper side spectral weight strongly suppressed by the remaining zeroes arc centered around ${\bf k} = (\pi,\pi)$.

 While a rather complicate interplay between lines of zeroes and poles of the Green's function takes place within our formalism, the physical picture is very simple: the large FS from high doping becomes the well-known Fermi arc at small doping, as portrayed in Fig.~\ref{AKw1}, as soon as the lines of zeroes appear at the Fermi level.

 As the system approaches the insulating phase ($p=0$), the FS disappears and only the line of zeroes survives.
-Interestingly, a similar evolution of the FS and the Green's functions zeroes has been reported previously for the normal component of the superconducting state within CDMFT calculations.\cite{civelli_2009}
+Interestingly, a similar evolution of the FS and the Green's functions zeroes has been reported previously for the normal component of the superconducting state within CDMFT calculations~\cite{civelli_2009}.